-In 2022, we also donated 150 trees to Trees for All, on behalf of our employees, contributing to reforestation projects in Bolivia.
+In 2023, we also donated 150 trees to Trees for All, on behalf of our employees, contributing to reforestation projects in the Netherlands.
 This program supports local, sustainable agriculture projects and helps increase the income of farmers, while protecting and preserving nearby forest areas.
-Merus has contributed to this program since 2019, resulting in planting more than 400 trees during this time.
+Merus has contributed to this program since 2019, resulting in planting approximately 600 trees during this time.